LT-IntroToAI-SY2526/assignment-1-intro-to-python-EnggyP/a1_writeup.md

 After completing your problems, reflect on:

 1. **What was your initial experience with Python?** How did it compare to other programming languages you've used?
+My initial experience with Python was challenging.
+It was my first time programming

 2. **How did you use AI effectively?** Give specific examples of good prompts you used and what you learned from the responses.

 3. **What concepts were most challenging?** How did AI help you understand them?
+I was struggling with the python problems because I didn't know how to start.
+AI helped me understand them by helping me giving me examples on how to code and what to use for certain programming.

 4. **What did you learn about collaborating with AI?** What strategies worked best for learning rather than just getting answers?
+I learned that when we run a test, it's helpful to know that we can see if our programming worked by its terminal information.